theMimolet/kiwi-menu-contributions/README.md

 - **macOS-style panel button**: Swaps the Activities label for a tidy icon-only trigger that blends into GNOME Shell.
 - **Curated session controls**: Sleep, restart, shut down, lock, and log out entries mirror the macOS Apple menu workflow.
 - **Recent items submenu**: Hover or click to browse recent files and folders with automatic section headers and quick launch support.
 - **Force Quit overlay**: Launches the built-in xkill helper from the menu when an app misbehaves.
+Optionaly, can also close all apps in current workspace.
 - **Adaptive logout label**: Personalizes the log out entry with your full name when available.
 - **Hide Activities**: Hide activities button in top panel.
+- **Hide Power buttons**: Hide Lock screen and Power buttons in Quick Settings
 - **Multilingual support**: Fully translatable interface

 <img width="599" height="450" alt="Screenshot From 2025-10-24 17-31-09" src="https://github.com/user-attachments/assets/bc2c7893-42a0-4f74-bf98-4764224f9985" />